yambo-code/yambopy/docs/source/tutorial.rst

     run['Field1_Freq'] = [[2.3,2.3],'eV']    # Excitation frequency

 In general, for any pulse create a population of carriers (electron-holes).
 One sign that simulation is running well is that the number of electrons and holes is the same during all the simulation.
-Below we show the typical outputs for several kinds of pulses (DELTA, QSSIN and
+Below we show the typical output for a simulation of a gaussian pulse.

-SIN), like the polarization, number of carriers and pump intensity.
+Besides the delta and gaussian pulse we can use others as the sin pulse.
+Below we have a brief summary of the three pulses, showing the external field and the number of carriers.

 **4. Time-dependent with a gaussian pulse and dissipation**